 Once again, in the spring of 2014, fire razed the barrio but God provided yet again and the Center is being rebuilt and services have resumed.
 This is real ministry, “to the least of these.”

-Christ Jesus Our Life Church (CJOL) is a church-planting ministry founded in 1994 to help assist pastors in new church plants all over the Philippines—located mostly in impoverished barrios and provinces—with financial assistance.
+Pastor Avante works with Christ Jesus Our Life Church (CJOL), a church-planting ministry founded in 1994 to help assist pastors in new church plants all over the Philippines—located mostly in impoverished barrios and provinces—with financial assistance.
 CJOL also organizes Bible studies, workshops for pastors and church workers, youth camps, and outreaches to meet the needs of many local communities.
-Pastor Onie Avante is the Executive Director and Senior Pastor of CJOL.
+Pastor Avante is the Executive Director and Senior Pastor of CJOL.
 He often travels throughout the many islands of the Philippines, training pastors and encouraging believers.

 Population: 105 million – Tagalog 28.1%, Cebuano 13.1%, Ilocano 9%, Bisaya/Binisaya 7.6%, Hiligaynon Ilonggo 7.5%, Bikol 6%, Waray 3.4%, other 25.3% (2000 census)